perslab/wgcna-toolbox/README.md

 `/RObjects`

-results: a list per cell type, saved to dir_RObjects, containing
+results: a list per cell type, saved to `dir_RObjects`, containing

-1. datExprFilter: expression matrix filtered at the consensusTOM step
+1. datExprFilter: expression matrix filtered at the `consensusTOM` step
 2. metaData:   metadata for the subset
-3. geneTree:   output of hclust
+3. geneTree:   output of `hclust`
-4. cutree:     output of cutreeHybrid or cutreeDynamic
+4. cutree:     output of `cutreeHybrid` or `cutreeDynamic`
-5. merged:     output of mergeCloseModules
+5. merged:     output of `mergeCloseModules`
 6. colors:     colors assigning each gene to a module
 7. ensembl_out: as for csv above
 8. ensembl_PPI_out: as for csv above